Chico and the Man: Syndication

-The series fell short of the 100 episodes most syndicators desired for a full rollout, and Prinze's death caused a sudden shift in the series that further made the show undesirable for reruns.
-The series was only shown in syndication in a few markets and only for a relatively short period.
+With 88 episodes, the series fell short of the 100 episodes most syndicators desired for a full rollout, and Prinze's death caused a sudden shift in the series that further made the show undesirable for reruns.
+The series has only been shown in syndication in a few markets and only for a relatively short period.
 NBC broadcast repeats of Chico and the Man briefly on weekday mornings from May 9 to December 2, 1977.

-Nickelodeon’s TV Land network also aired reruns during 2001 as did ION Television in 2007.
-AmericanLife TV Network also aired this series previously, as well as WGN-TV in Chicago which aired first at 5 p.m., then later on moved it to 5 a.m.
+Nickelodeon’s TV Land network also broadcast reruns during 2001 as did ION Television in 2007.
+AmericanLife TV Network also aired this series previously, as well as WGN-TV in Chicago.

 In Canada, the show previously appeared on Sun TV (CKXT-TV) in Toronto.

 In Italy, the show aired on Rete 4 in 1984.

 From 2005 to 2009, episodes of the show were available on AOL's now-defunct video website called In2TV.

+The complete series began streaming on Tubi in December 2023.